quiz254/rsp_tcp/README.md

 ```
 ## NOTES
  - a RSP API version >=2.13 must be installed on the linux server, see [sdrplay linux downloads](https://www.sdrplay.com/downloads/)
- - I try it with [SDR#](https://airspy.com/download/) frontend only.
-Other tests are welcome.
  - It should compile and run on Raspbian (raspberry pi) (not tested)
  - It should compile on windows as the initial code from rtl_tcp does
+ - The goal of this software is ONLY to work well with websdr.org, no other websdr servers or RTL-compatible software but it may work.

 ## TODO
- - Enhance the IF and RF gain management depending on bands
+ - Enhance the IF and RF gain management depending on bands, often edges of the bands are not flat like with 1536000 samplerate.
- - Enhance the re-quantization from 14/12/10 bits to 8 bits
- - Make a 1 SDRplay-box switch to make max bandwidth bigger, fails with more then 1.

-## HISTORY
+## HISTORY (later versions are forked by Bas ON5HB from original of F4FHH)
  - Version 0.1.0: Initial build
  - Version 0.1.4: Added extra options Bas.
  - Version 0.1.5: Added Decimate factor, has to be tested.
- - Version 0.1.6: Added Auto Gain Control, beware very agressive!
  - Version 0.1.7: Gain reducion changed from -g to -r, didn't work.
- - Version 0.1.8: Wideband filtering switch added.
- - Version 0.1.9: Rewrote Sampling lines and set decimate disabled, nomally not needed.
  - Version 0.2.4: Removed Decimate option - supported rates 62500/128000/256000/512000/1024000/2048000/2880000 (tested modes)
  - Version 0.2.5: Made a bandwidth mistake, fixed, was set too small
  - Version 0.2.7: Auto-decimate and a lot more buffers.
 8/16bit mode, 16bit does not work with websdr.org
  - Version 0.2.8: More buffers else multiple multiple boxes will stutter.

-## Changes made by ON5HB
- - Also for 2880MHz sampling width.
- - Added 6 MHz and above, not tested yet.
- - Added Low Noise Apmlifier support
- - Added gain support
- - Added widebandfilter support
- - disabled decimate by default, not needed for websdr.org, decimate fixed for low samplerates.
- - rewrote sampling lines, takes a bigger bandwidth at every sampling rate, max samplerate 2880000 in CFG!
+ - Version 0.3.0: No more settings needed unless the defaults aren't good for you.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code
  - [Thierry Leconte](https://github.com/TLeconte/airspy_tcp.git) for many ideas that I found in his Airspy port of rtl_tcp
  - [Tony Hoyle](https://github.com/TonyHoyle/sdrplay.git) for the initial idea
  - [Pothosware](https://github.com/pothosware) for the cmake build examples
- - [Nicolas F4FHH](https://github.com/f4fhh) for creating the original code to work with rtl_tcp compatible software
+ - [Nicolas F4FHH] for creating the original code to work with rtl_tcp compatible software